StephenBanbury/jekyll-blank-template/_posts/2019-04-19-week-nine-emerging-tech.markdown

 published: true
 ---

 This week we are looking at emerging technologies - i.e. technologies that have not yet appeared in the markets or are in the stages of early adoption.
-In particular, we were are interested in how they can drive and empower the creative process and facilitate _Disruptive Practice_ - i.e. the shaking-up of the market by forcing a divergance from established genres patterns.
+In particular, we were are interested in how they can drive and empower the creative process and facilitate _Disruptive Practice_ - i.e. the shaking-up of the market by forcing a divergence from established genres patterns.

 In a series of video interviews comprising viewpoints from a selection of academic practitioners who are undergoing research and practical work within areas being opened up by new technologies, we are provided with a fascinating insight into the kind of work being done when investigating and exploring the creative possibilities facilitated by such technologies.